 - Culinary Trail

 If your tastes go more to nibbling while you walk (and who wouldn’t like that) the Culinary Trail starts at the Heritage Haus on the main street of Amana, on this walk you’ll travel about 1 mile and walk to the shops and businesses that specialize in food products.
 Each shop will have some type of free sample to try.
 That’s just to whet your appetite when you finish the walk we suggest you sit down for a meal at one of our famous restaurants to complete your Amana Colonies Culinary experience.
+(Due to COVID-19 sampling may be restricted)

 - Art Walk